-NOTE 14 COMMITMENTS AND CONTINGENCIES
+NOTE 13 COMMITMENTS AND CONTINGENCIES

-During 2020, RRI entered into a contract with a professional engineer to provide services related to the development of the land purchased in 2019.
-The contract calls for costs totaling approximately \$699,550, of which approximately \$612,000 has been incurred through December 31, 2023.
+During 2020 and 2023, RRI entered into contracts with Fuss & O'Neill to provide services related to the permitting, environmental remediation and development of the land purchased in 2019.
+The contracts call for costs totaling \$854,945, of which approximately \$797,230 has been incurred through December 31, 2024.